Updated on March 14, 2022

-It is humanizing the automated sales processes using hyper-personalization
+Sales Automation is humanizing the automated sales processes using hyper-personalization

-As we mentioned before, personalization is the new norm in doing business.
+as we mentioned before, personalization is the new norm in doing business.

 Designing an email campaign to meet every recipient’s individual requirements, on an advanced personalized level is not an easy job.
 Especially when you are targeting 50 or 100 prospects at once.
 In 2021 even more so, when the expectancy level of personal approach has greatly increased.